usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 ### Attendance Policy

 See the [Attendance](#attendance) requirement for this course.
-You are expected to be on-time to all live lectures and labs to minimize disruption.
+You are encouraged to be on-time to all live lectures to take the most advantage for your learning.

-Attend the section of lecture and lab for which you are registered.
-Keeping the class sizes balanced is important for interactive exercises.
-One-time exceptions on non-exam days are allowed with pre-approval.

-Attendance is mandatory for all one-on-one code review appointments.
+Attendance is mandatory for all office hour appointments.
 You must be on-time to these appointments.
 If you arrive more than 5 minutes late, the appointment will be canceled.
-You risk a grade penalty for repeated canceled or missed appointments.
+You risk having a limited number of appointments per week for repeated canceled or missed appointments.

 ### Late Policy

-Except for projects, late submissions are not accepted.

 <i class="far fa-tired"></i>
-Don't worry---you may request an exception to this late policy in certain cases.
+Late submissions are not accepted. ---you may request an exception to this late policy in certain cases.
 See the [Policy Exceptions](#policy-exceptions) section for details.
 {: .notification }

 ### Cheating Policy